arshvimal/VPNet/README.md

 # VPNet
  This repo is dedicated to the distribution of the VPNet Client App.
+You can download the latest release from under Releases on the right hand side of the page.

  Please note that VPNet is currently in Beta.
 To report issues you can create an issue on this repo or contact at support@vp-net.tech for any support required.